Caught early and treated with antibiotics, Lyme disease is usually a short-term health issue.

 People are told so many things erroneously:

-Or, “You can’t have lyme, it doesn’t exist in our area” — when in fact lyme does occur where they live.
+Or, “You can’t have Lyme, it doesn’t exist in our area” — when in fact Lyme does occur where they live.

-That’s why I’m committed to learning all I can and helping get the word out.
+That’s why I’m committed to learning all I can to help get the word out.
 I hope you are, too.

 - Learn more by exploring the headings at the top of this page and the category selection on the right.